yormy/tripwire-laravel/docs/general/roadmap.md

 - Documentation

 ## Email Notifications
-- Send the user an email when they are blocked (only on first block of the day)
+- Send the user an email when they are blocked (only on first block of the day).
+Maybe cache a value with a decay, that once released a new email can be sent ?
-- Maybe cache a value with a decay, that once released a new email can be sent ?
-Send 1 per day per Ip?, DDOS will send thousands of emails, Digest of blocked ip per day ?
+- Send admin Digest of blocked ip per day/ slack

 ## File Upload With Unit Tests